 Lack of appetite

 In the day and age of cannabis hybrids and radical experimentation when it comes to genetics, it is a challenge (to put it mildly) to find a true-to-form heirloom indica or sativa.
-The Durban Poison strain sort of brings us back in history, originating from a long line of African sativas, which makes it one of the most pure, potent, energizing strains on the market.
+The Durban Poison strain sort of brings us back in history, originating from a long line of African sativas.
+This makes it one of the purest, most potent, energizing strains on the market.

 While Durban Poison is ‘technically’ a landrace sativa native to South Africa, its genetics have been radically tampered with over the years – making it very hard to find a true heirloom variety.